 Waitlist

-Waitlist applications open Thursday 8 June 2023
+Waitlist applications open 6 June 2025

-Waitlist applications will be accepted for courses not filled through the main intake and late applications.
+Waitlist applications will be accepted for courses not filled through the the main intake and late applications.
 Not all courses will be available during this period, and applications will only be considered if places are still available.

-Waitlist applications close Friday 28 July 2023
+Waitlist applications close Friday 25 July 2025

-No further offers will be issued after this date, and students who missed out are encouraged to apply in Semester 1, 2024.
+No further offers will be issued after this date, and students who missed out are encouraged to apply in Semester 1, 2026.

 Entrance requirements